veches/birthday-calender/README.md

 npm start

-## Linter for Jon Papa's Angular 1 Style Guide
+## Linter for John Papa's Angular 1 Style Guide

 not all of the guildlines are added to linter rules.
 Style guides can be enfored by configuting .eslintrc.js file